Home

 #8000yearold #cranium #Minnesota #River

-A partial cranium from practically 8,000 years ago that was found by two kayakers in a river last summer can be returned to Native American officials in Minnesota
+A partial cranium from nearly 8,000 years in the past that was found by two kayakers in a river final summer will be returned to Native American officers in Minnesota

 ByThe Related Press